Thiocarbonic acid: Discovery and synthesis

 An improved synthesis involves addition of barium trithiocarbonate to hydrochloric acid at 0 °C. This method provided samples with which many measurement have been made.

-Despite its lability, crystals of thiocarbonic acid have been examined by X-ray crystallography, which confirms the anticipated molecular structure of a trigonal–planar central carbon atom.
+Despite its lability, crystals of thiocarbonic acid have been examined by X-ray crystallography, which confirms the anticipated molecular structure of a trigonal planar molecular geometry at the central carbon atom.
 The C-S bond lengths range from 1.69 to 1.77 Å.